Solution | Factories Electricity & CO2 Emissions Forecasting#

 Overview#

 Demand for industrial products has risen considerably in the past two decades, along with energy consumption and CO2 emissions.
-All industrial companies are engaged in a race to reduce their CO2 emissions to adapt to a shift in market demand and better manage their environmental risks and obligations to comply both with financial market requests and future regulatory requirements.
+All industrial companies are engaged in a race to reduce their CO2 emissions.
+This is to adapt to a shift in market demand and better manage their environmental risks and obligations.
+It’s also to comply both with financial market requests and future regulatory requirements.

-With this solution, companies can quickly create a unified and interactive view on their energy consumption across manufacturing sites and meters, and easily convert it to CO2 through real time carbon intensity data provided by electricityMap or RTE.
+With this Solution, companies can create a unified and interactive view on their energy consumption across manufacturing sites and meters, and convert it to CO2 through real time carbon intensity data provided by electricityMap or RTE.
 Production planners are able to forecast electricity and CO2 emissions linked to their planned production plans and adjust their geographical allocation choices to optimize their footprint.

 Installation#